-You can install ColdFusion from disk or download it from the Macromedia website.
-ColdFusion (at least version MX 7) comes in the following editions: Developer, Standard, and Enterprise.
+You can install ColdFusion from disk or download it from the Adobe website.
+ColdFusion (at least the 2016 version) comes in the following editions: Developer, Standard, Enterprise, as well as an Express edition that enables you to run and test CF applications without installing the full program.
 The Developer edition is based on the Enterprise version but is limited to running on localhost and two other machines.

 For more information see the installation tutorial.

 The CF Administrator

 The ColdFusion Administrator is a web interface that is automatically installed with ColdFusion.
 It provides developers with the ability to configure the CF implementation.
 Once you've installed ColdFusion, you can access the CF Administrator and configure it according to the needs of your website.

 For more information see the CF Administrator tutorial.

 You create ColdFusion applications using CFML.
 You could use a plain text editor but an easier method is to use an editor such as Dreamweaver.
 Dreamweaver recognises CFML, so it can make life easier.
 For example, it color codes your CFML tags to make your code easier to read, it provides a CFML reference, it provides a CFML menu, wizards etc.